World Rally Championship: Group B era

 The 1980s saw the rear-wheel-drive Group 2 and the more popular Group 4 cars be replaced by more powerful four-wheel-drive Group B cars.
 FISA legalized all-wheel-drive in 1979, but most manufacturers believed it was too complex to be successful.
 However, after Audi started entering Mikkola and the new four-wheel-drive Quattro in rallies for testing purposes with immediate success, other manufacturers started their all-wheel-drive projects.
-Group B regulations were introduced in the 1982, and with only a few restrictions allowed almost unlimited power.
-Audi took the manufacturers' title in 1982 and 1984 and drivers' title in 1983 (Mikkola) and 1984 (Stig Blomqvist).
-Audi's French female driver Michèle Mouton and her co-driver Fabrizia Pons came close to winning the title in 1982, but had to settle for second place after Opel rival Röhrl.
+Group B regulations were introduced in 1982, and with only a few restrictions allowed almost unlimited power.
+Audi took the manufacturers' title in 1982 and 1984 and drivers' title in 1983 (Mikkola) and 1984 (Stig Blomqvist), but with Lancia still winning the 1983 manufacturers' title with the rear-drive Lancia 037, the last rear-drive car winning a world championship.
+Audi's French female driver Michèle Mouton and her co-driver Fabrizia Pons came close to winning the drivers' title in 1982, but had to settle for second place after Opel rival Röhrl.
 The 1985 title seemed set to go to Vatanen and his Peugeot 205 T16 but a bad accident at the Rally Argentina left him to watch compatriot and teammate Timo Salonen take the title instead.
 Italian Attilio Bettega had an even more severe crash with his Lancia 037 at the Tour de Corse and died instantly.

 The 1986 season started with impressive performances by Finns Henri Toivonen and Alén in Lancia's new turbo- and supercharged Delta S4, which could reportedly accelerate from 0–60 mph (96 km/h) in 2.3 seconds, on a gravel road.
 However, the season soon took a dramatic turn.
 At the Rally Portugal, three spectators were killed and over 30 injured after Joaquim Santos lost control of his Ford RS200.
 At the Tour de Corse, championship favourite Toivonen and his co-driver Sergio Cresto died in a fireball accident after plunging down a cliff.
 Only hours after the crash, Jean-Marie Balestre and the FISA decided to freeze the development of the Group B cars and ban them from competing in 1987.
 More controversy followed when Peugeot's Juha Kankkunen won the title after FIA annulled the results of the San Remo Rally, taking the title from fellow Finn Markku Alén.